Forward-backward SDEs with distributional coefficients: Introduction

-\emph{Organization of the paper.} {The paper is organised as follows: In Section \ref{sc: preliminaries} we introduce the notation and recall some useful results; In Section \ref{sc: semi-linear PDE} we study the PDE \eqref{eq: PDE backward intro} and find a unique mild solution with related smoothness properties.
-In Section \ref{sc: forward-backward SDE transformed} we introduce the notion of virtual-strong solution for backward SDE \eqref{eq: forward-backward SDE transformed} and show that unique virtual-strong solution exists.
+\emph{Organization of the paper.} The paper is organised as follows: In Section \ref{sc: preliminaries} we introduce the notation and recall some useful results; In Section \ref{sc: semi-linear PDE} we study the PDE \eqref{eq: PDE backward intro} and find a unique mild solution with related smoothness properties.
+In Section \ref{sc: forward-backward SDE transformed} we introduce the notion of virtual-strong solution for backward SDE \eqref{eq: forward-backward SDE transformed} and show that a unique virtual-strong solution exists.
 Moreover we establish the non-linear Feynman-Kac formula for \eqref{eq: PDE backward intro} and \eqref{eq: forward-backward SDE transformed}.
-Finally in Section \ref{sc: forward-backward SDE} we recall the notion of virtual solution for the forward SDE in \eqref{eq: forward-backward SDE} and we construct and show existence of a virtual-weak solution to the backward SDE in \eqref{eq: forward-backward SDE}. }
+Finally in Section \ref{sc: forward-backward SDE} we recall the notion of virtual solution for the forward SDE in \eqref{eq: forward-backward SDE}, we show existence and uniqueness of a virtual-weak solution to \eqref{eq: forward-backward SDE} and we provide its explicit representation by means of a non-linear Feynman-Kac formula.

 Throughout the paper the constants $C$ and $c$ can vary from line to line.